 - Sisal scratching surface

 Some cats like to stretch up and scratch on walls or on corners.
 That can lead to a lot of damage!
 Choosing the right scratcher, though, can allow your cat to do her thing without wreaking havoc on your beautifully painted walls.
 And even if your kitty doesn’t go after your walls, if your cat prefers scratching vertically, a wall mounted cat post is a great idea.
-4CLAWS is made from dense premium pressed cardboard, and it’s quite durable.
+7 Ruby Road is made from woven sisal, and it’s quite durable.
 Even if you have an aggressive scratcher or multiple cats, this will last you a long time.
 It’s easy to mount and the adhesive stainless steel mounting hooks are included in the package.
 To boot, if you have a kitty that’s used to sharpening her claws on your wooden fixtures or walls, the transition to this cat scratcher will be seamless.
 Plus, if you’re worried about the design, don’t fret, as this cat scratcher features a modern look, and it doesn’t take up a lot of space.
-It’s also eco-friendly because it’s made from recycled cardboard, and it is recyclable when your kitty has worn it out.
+A good choice for cats and kittens of all sizes, this wall-mounted cat scratcher gives your kitty ample space to sharpen claws.

 - Great for cats that like to stretch